Carlos-Vera/Mails-extract/README.md

 ## How it works

-Spark keeps all your email data locally in SQLite files under:
+Spark stores email data in SQLite files at:

 ```
 ~/Library/Group Containers/3L68KQB4HG.group.com.readdle.smartemail/databases/
 ```

-The script opens each `.sqlite` file in read-only mode, scans every table for email patterns and `"Name" <email>` pairs, deduplicates everything, filters out the noise, and writes your export.
+The script opens each `.sqlite` file in read-only mode, scans all tables for email patterns and `"Name" <email>` pairs, deduplicates, filters noise, and writes the export.

 ---